 Find out more & book online at 3btraining.com

-Our Basic Scaffold Inspection course is ideal for anyone who is in charge of statutory scaffold inspections on basic scaffolding structures, and has at least 2 years of experience using scaffolding.
+Our Basic Scaffold Inspection course is ideal for professionals who are in charge of statutory scaffold inspections on basic scaffolding structures.
+The course is suitable for those with at least 2 years of experience of working with scaffolding.

-Scaffolders who want to expand their knowledge of scaffold inspection, site managers and health and safety professionals will also benefit from taking this course.
-It is important that all delegates have awareness and experience of scaffolding structures.
+Scaffolders who want to expand their knowledge of scaffold inspection, site managers, and health and safety professionals, can also benefit from taking this course.

 Individuals who do not hold an eligible CISRS card must submit a Delegate Entry Check Form endorsed by their employer.
-This form should confirm that they have at least two years of industry experience and knowledge of scaffolding structures acquired through their role.
+The form must confirm they have at least two years of industry experience and knowledge of scaffolding structures through their role.

-This is not a course for beginners, but will enhance the skills and knowledge of individuals already working with scaffolding.
+This course is not for beginners, but it will enhance the skills and knowledge of individuals already working with scaffolding.

 This course will give you the necessary skills, confidence and knowledge to inspect basic scaffolding for safety and efficiency.